- Low prices (loose diamonds)

-On the plus side, certificates are available for all diamonds, also the ones without images.
+On the plus side, certificates are available for all diamonds, also for the diamonds without images.
 However, 360 video images are not.
 Of course, you can request them, but that defeats the purpose of browsing and comparing diamonds.

 To compare, we found over 472 when searching Ritani’s database and over 100 qualified lab-grown diamonds at GemsNY, which all had actual diamond images.
 Discounting the lack of pictures and confirmed availability, the inventory of Brilliance.com is still more extensive than what we have seen at many other diamond jewelers.